arcaravaggi/CV/Anthony_Caravaggi_CV.md

 > **As Instructor**

 2016 	Lecturer & demonstrator, ornithology.
 Eco-Explore, Cardiff
 Developed materials and taught a course on UK bird identification

 2016	Lecturer and field ornithologist.
 Operation Wallacea, Ecuador
-Co-developed and delivered a 5-part series of lectures focussing on rainforest biodiversity and conservation, and conducted bird ringing studies including demonstrating techniques and training students in biometric data gathering
+Co-developed and delivered a 5-part series of lectures focussing on rainforest biodiversity and conservation, and conducted bird ringing studies including demonstrating techniques and training students in biometric data gathering.
+Also trained an assistant on mist nest extraction and data recording

 2014	Bird surveys, undergraduate module.
-Queen’s University Belfast Develope materials and taught a one-off field-based class, including training and supervision of students
+Queen’s University Belfast
+Developed materials and taught a one-off field-based class, including training and supervision of students

 > **As Demonstrator**